nmfs-opensci/NOAA-quarto-simple/README.md

 # NOAA quarto simple website with R in qmd or Rmd files

-This is a template for [a simple Quarto website](https://nmfs-opensci.github.io/NOAA-quarto-simple/) that looks like a "book".
-This is a common format for documentation.
-It includes a GitHub Action that will build the website automatically when you make changes to the files.
+This is a template for [a simple Quarto website](https://nmfs-opensci.github.io/NOAA-quarto-simple/) (`type: website`).
+It looks like a html book (`type: book`) but unlike the book type it only has html format and you will not have the download options. `type: website` is a common format for documentation.

+The repo includes a GitHub Action that will build the website automatically when you make changes to the files.
 The webpage will use the `gh-pages` branch.
 Serving the website files from this branch is a common way to keep all the website files from cluttering your main branch.

 *Note: The GitHub Action installs R so you can render qmd files with R code.
 You will need to edit to install Python or Julia if your qmd uses those instead.
 If you have substantial computations, you don't want to be re-running all the computations for files that didn't change.
 Read about the [freeze option](https://quarto.org/docs/publishing/ci.html) for this situation.
 R users with complex reports with dependencies (so qmd B depends on qmd A or data file A) should be aware of the {targets} package which will help you keep track of files that need to be re-rendered due to changes in dependencies.*